hdl4fpga/hdl4fpga/README.rst

 ScopeIO
 =======

-It's tool to be embedded along with a design that helps to understand what is happening inside when simulation tools are not enough to guess where the bug is.
+A tool to be embedded along with the design when simulation tools are not enough to discover what is wrong.

 Goals
 -----